AnonymerNiklasistanonym/BanBotsTwitch/README.md

 # Twitch Ban Recent Users

+Automatically ban recent followers or a list of users.

-In case you get a bot/hate raid you can use the following program to ban all of them automatically.
+> **Origin:** In case you get a bot/hate raid you can use the following program to ban all of them automatically.

 ## Instructions